What does Eli mean?

 Eli▲ has 37 more different forms via Elias, Elie, Elijah, Eliot, Elisha: Eelia, Eleisha, Elia, Elias▲, Eliasz, Elice, Elihu, Elija, Eliot, Eliott, Elis, Elisee, Eliseo, Elishah, Elisher, Eliso, Eliyahu, Eljah, Eljasz, Elli, Ellice, Elliot▲, Elliott▲, Ellis▲, Elyas, Elyot, Elyott, Ilia, Ilie, Ilija, Ilja, Ilya, Ilyaas, Ilyas, Lige▼, Lisha and Yelisei.

-Eli is a very popular first name for males (#534 out of 1220, Top 44%) and also a very popular surname or last name for all people (#30472 out of 88799, Top 34%) (2000 U.S. Census).
+Eli is a very popular first name for men (#534 out of 1220, Top 44%) and also a very popular surname for both adults and children (#30472 out of 88799, Top 34%).
+(2000 U.S. Census)

 Shown below is the baby name popularity of Eli for boys.
 Eli reached its peak position of #43 in the U.S. in 2013, and is currently at #49.
 (2014 Birth Statistics)